Real bread! Fresh cranberries, almonds, orange zest and cardamom yeast dough, baked into the perfect crusty celebration loaf of bread.

-Midway through October, when autumn flavors become so pronounced, I got a hunger for a loaf of bread that was loaded with cranberries and nuts, but baked just like many of my other yeast breads.
+Midway through October, when autumn flavors become so pronounced, I got a hunger for a loaf of bread.
+I wanted a morning toast that was loaded with cranberries and nuts.
+Baked just like many of my other yeast breads.
 So, I created this recipe and it is spectacular!

 Almonds and Almond Flour

 Do you know what almond flour is?
 It’s ground almonds, ground to a powdery flour.
 Same is true of oat flour, and any other nut or grain flour.

 Adding almond flour to many of the recipes we cook with that call for flour, change the texture and flavor in a way that will make you never go back to using just all-purpose flour.

 How To Use Almond Flour In Baking

 For sure, all-purpose flour has all the gluten needed to make cakes and breads rise tall, and makes cookies and pie crusts stick together.
 But let’s face it, all-purpose flour really has no taste.

 If a recipe calls for 2 cups of flour, try eliminating 1/2 cup in place of almond flour, or other nut flours.
 The texture is a little more rustic and the flavor… well, it actually has flavor!